 Because bamboo palm continues to produce new stems from its base during the growing season, it benefits from regular fertilizer.
 For garden plants, use a palm tree fertilizer, such as 8-2-12 with added manganese and micronutrients in slow-release form.
-Apply every three months during the growing season at the rate of 3/4 pounds per 50 square feet of canopy, or according to the rates on the label.
+Apply every three months during the growing season at the rate of 3/4 pounds per 50 square feet of canopy, or according to the rates on the label if they vary from this recommendation.
 Scatter the fertilizer evenly around the drip line of the palm, which is where the outermost leaves extend beyond the plant.
 Don't apply fertilizer near the trunk.

 For an indoor bamboo palm, use a water-soluble fertilizer, such as 15-5-15, monthly during the growing season.
-Mix 1 tablespoon in 1 gallon of water, or follow the rates on the package.
+Mix 1 tablespoon in 1 gallon of water, or follow the rates on the package if they vary from this recommendation.
 Water the palm until the fertilizer solution comes through the drainage holes.